brandtkeller/personal-blog/content/posts/homelab/home-automation.md

 ## In action

 Take for example the office Dashboard - I have automation setup such that when I place my phone in do-not-disturb mode I will automatically turn on the outside office light - which is an RGB bulb - and set it to red.
-Now my family knows that I'm in a meeting and to enter quietly should they want to come say hi.
+Now my family knows that I'm in a meeting and to enter quietly should they want to come join me.

+I no longer fiddle with the outdoor lighting timing - rather Home Assistant uses my location sunset/sunrise time and turns the light on/off accordingly.

+The HVAC example is where I initially began - but I am also moving to other ad-hoc monitoring solutions such as a localized security alarm system (Alarmo) that can ensure all exterior doors (both on my home and office) are locked (with smart deadbolt locks).

 ## Conclusion